 The president and CEO is in charge of a music-andmovies retailer under pressure from digital alternatives and big-box stores, which contributed to HMV Canada's former U.K.-based parent company filing for bankruptcy protection in January.
-But in Canada, HMV is not just standing its ground in the face of

-Above: An in-store ad promoting a CD for the band Paramore.
-Top of page: Vinyl is making a comeback at HMV stores (left) while sales of collectibles will grow in importance as CD and DVD sales decline. adversity; it's attempting to fight fire with fire.
+But in Canada, HMV is not just standing its ground in the face of adversity; it's attempting to fight fire with fire.
 Williams says the company is ready to make its big push into the digital music arena this month, when it will launch an advertising campaign for The Vault, its paid-subscriber streaming service.
 The service, which gives users access to a database with millions of songs that they can also download, for an additional fee, has been available in beta mode since December.
 It will re-launch on April 19 to coincide with the Juno awards, which HMV sponsors.
 It will also be promoted by an instore and online campaign, with customers able to, for the first time, purchase subscriptions at one of the company's 117 stores.